Nozbe/WatermelonDB/docs-master/Query.md

 )
 ```

+Known limitation: column comparisons do not work within nested `Q.on`s on LokiJSAdapter

-### Deep `Q.on`s
+#### Deep `Q.on`s

 You can also nest `Q.on` within `Q.on`, e.g. to make a condition on a grandparent.
 You must explicitly define the tables you're joining on.
-This is an experimental featuers, and the API is subject to change.
+(NOTE: The `Q.experimentalNestedJoin` API is subject to change).
+Multiple levels of nesting are allowed.

 ```js
 // this queries tasks that are inside projects that are inside teams where team.foo == 'bar'